-The presenter can archive a poll’s results so that no responses are shown on screen.
-This allows you to reuse polls and save past results.
+The presenter can clear a poll’s results so that no responses are shown on screen.
+This allows you to reuse polls and save past results as an archived run.
 It’s a good idea for presenters to send in a few test responses, but remember to clear test responses before the actual presentation.

-- From the poll: Simply click the Clear results icon.
-This allows you to clear results for only that poll.
+- From the poll: Simply click the Clear responses icon.
+This allows you to clear responses for only that poll.

-- From your My Polls page: Check off the boxes to the left of the titles of the polls or groups you wish to clear, and then click the Clear results button.
-This allows you to clear results from several polls at once.
+- From your Activities page: Check off the boxes to the left of the titles of the polls or groups you wish to clear, and then click the Clear responses button.
+This allows you to clear responses from several polls at once.

 You can find the archived results of a poll in the Response History view.
 Open this by clicking Export in the bottom right panel on your poll, then clicking Response History.

 Note: The computer from which the poll is displayed must be connected to the internet.